This post may contain affiliate links.

 Amending with Organic Matter

-Adding organic matter to balance the heavy clay structure is the best way to improve clay soil.
-This can be in compost, manure, or peat moss.
+The best way to improve clay soil is to add organic matter to balance the heavy clay structure.
+This can be compost, manure, or peat moss.

-The organic matter will help to break up the clay and improve drainage.
+The organic matter will help break up the clay and improve drainage.
 In addition, it will provide nutrients for your plants and encourage healthy root growth.
-This can be done with tilling, especially when creating a new garden.
+Tilling is a good method for this, especially when creating a new garden.

 Add compost by spreading it over the surface of your soil and working it in with a shovel or tiller.
-You should aim to add a two to four inches deep layer.
+Aim to add a two- to four-inch-deep layer.
 You can also add compost to the hole you dig when planting.

 Growing Cover Crops